Saintmaxim1n/Apache-kali-linux-Setup/README.md

 Go check your home router and router's setting adress( http:// yoursettingipadress) and Sign-in information(username and password).
 If you couldn't found your sign-in infomation, contact your ISP.

 in your home router go to access controll and port forwarding, and configure...

 Protocol: TCB

-External Port and Internal Port: 80 (since we'll be using http as protocol) internal host: Your ip adress to check your ip adress, use ip a to find your subnet ip adress.
+External Port and Internal Port: 80 (since we'll be using http as protocol)

+internal host: Your ip adress

+to check your ip adress, use ip a to find your subnet ip adress.

 For Wi-Fi user, check your wlan and find inet.
-For LAN user, check your eth and find inet. <-example->  inet 192.168.1.0/24 Delete /24 and paste that to internal host.
+For LAN user, check your eth and find inet. <-example->  inet 192.168.1.0/24

+Delete /24 and paste that to internal host.
+Save the setting and type http:// YourPublicIPAdress, no need to type :80